Multi-Cloud vs Hybrid Cloud: Choosing the Right Strategy

 - Low-latency access to local systems

-Hybrid cloud is common in finance, healthcare, and government environments.
+Hybrid cloud is common in finance, healthcare, and government environments where cloud security controls must align with regulatory frameworks.

 When Multi-Cloud Makes Sense